slaxit32/dewfmount/README.md

 How to run:
 ---------------

 You should have root privileges to execute this script.
-If have space in file/folder name, use double quotations.
+If have spaces in file/folder name, use double quotations.

 sudo python3[space][source E01 image file name][space][destination mounting location]